ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func addTemplates(templatesRequestDto: TemplatesRequestDto? = nil, completion: @escaping (_ data: BooleanWrapper?, _ error: Error?) -> Void)
 ```

+Adds files with the IDs specified in the request to the template list.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/add-templates/).